 How often should I water my Anthurium?

-Anthuriums are not that much depend on water.
+Anthuriums are not that much dependent on water.
 They only require low to medium amounts of water.
 And between waterings, make sure to let the soil dry out first before watering again.

 Are anthurium plants poisonous?